Back to Blog

 Swiss Fund Managers (see generally, Prop.
 Regs. §§ 1.1446(f)-2, -3)

 Swiss fund managers will have limited foreground duties.
 They need to prepare for back-stop withholding in case the buyer neglects the primary duty and to conduct primary withholding duty in the limited circumstance that a distribution from the fund is treated as sales proceeds.
 On the other hand, their background duties will be considerable.

 The other parties mentioned above will request certain information from their fund managers and that information must be provided in the timeframe and format mandated by the IRS.
 Accordingly, fund managers must become fluent in a variety of official IRS Forms and unofficial notifications, statements and certifications and their correct usages.
 By my count, the Proposed Regulations reference 7 new or amended IRS Forms and 7 new notifications, statements or certifications, each with its own delineated purpose.

 More strategically, Swiss fund managers will need to consider how and how much of the burdens imposed on the others, notably their investors, they wish to assume on their behalf.
 In order to preserve the market for in-scope fund offerings, fund managers may need to disencumber their clients and counterparties at their own expense.

-Finally, to the extent Swiss fund managers operate over-the-top blocker corporations on behalf of their clients in Cayman or Luxembourg, these will qualify as non-US Persons for purposes of §1446(f) and be subject to the range of compliance duties set forth in the Swiss Investors’ section above.
+Finally, to the extent Swiss fund managers operate over-the-top blocker corporations on behalf of their clients in Cayman, Luxembourg or elsewhere, these will qualify as non-US Persons for purposes of §1446(f) and be subject to the range of compliance duties set forth in the Swiss Investors’ section above.

 Timeline and Action Items